pcan/reflec-ts/README.md

 A enhanced (unofficial) version of the [TypeScript compiler](https://github.com/Microsoft/TypeScript) that provides Reflection capabilities.

 ## Installing

+### Compiler

 Releases follow the official ones, so I try to keep the same scheme.
 For the latest stable version:

 ```shell
 npm install -g reflec-ts